 |Courtesy: Google Images|

-And once your playing with colors is over, you get back to home and immediately wash and clean up yourself with running water to remove the colors from the skin.
-Do not let the colors to dry up on your skin as the dried colors cling fast on your skin and could result in the clogging of pores, thus causing harm to your skin.
+- On getting back home after playing immediately wash off the colors with lukewarm water and then go for a shower to clean up / remove the remaining colors (dry / wet colors) from the skin and hair.
+Do not remain for long hours with the colors on your skin as dried up colors cling fast on the skin and could result in the clogging of pores, thus causing harm to your skin.

 - While having shower clean your facial skin, hands and legs first with lukewarm water to remove the colors and then clean with natural cleansers like gram flour paste, sandalwood paste, yogurt without cream or aroma oil, aloe vera extract.
 Use of an organic / herbal face wash or scrub would serve the purpose.
 Do not rub the skin hard to remove the colors as this might damage the skin.

 - Wash / clean your hair with mild organic / herbal shampoo or hibiscus paste as this retains the softnesss and luster of hair.

 - After you are fully done with your cleaning have a traditional refreshing drink to stay cool.